habtamu/habtamu/README.md

 ---

-I'm a full-stack software engineer currently working as a mobile app developer at Urbana Smart Solutions SRL (https://urbanasmart.com/).
+a software engineer currently working as a mobile app developer at Urbana Smart Solutions SRL (https://urbanasmart.com/).

 I have hands on experience using .NET, C#, Javascript/TypeScript, PostgreSQL, Node, Express, React, React Native, GraphQL to build web/desktop/mobile apps.
 In addition to that, a Master of Science (MS) in Computer Science focused in Data Analytics and Data Management from Ca’Foscari University, Italy.